Save to My DOJO

 New vSAN 7.0 file share created successfully

 The new file service shares are not the only storage-related enhancement with vSAN 7.0.
 One of the major enhancements with vSphere 7.0 is the addition of native Kubernetes services built into vSphere itself.
 Starting with vSAN 6.7 U3, VMware introduced cloud-native storage.
-This allowed integration and visibility into container volumes through the vSphere client enabling running, monitoring and managing containers and virtual machines on the same platform.
+This allowed integration and visibility into container volumes through the vSphere client enabling running, monitoring, and managing of containers and virtual machines on the same platform.

 There have been many improvements added with vSAN 7.0.
 This includes: